jimminycricket42/School-Notes/Information Technology/Computers/Hardware/CPU.md

 > hyperthreading

 Hyperthreading is a hardware-based technology, but the [[operating system]] must take advantage of the two logical cores.
 Otherwise, the two cores will be used like one.

 ### Multiprocessing
 Multiprocessing uses multiple CPU’s.
-Similar to multi-threading, this lets many processes run at the same time, but the registers are not shared between each core.
+Similar to [[Processing Techniques|multi-threading]], this lets many processes run at the same time, but the registers are not shared between each core.
 This is advantageous as it increases the amount of register space, as well as the amount of processing capability.
 However, both the operating system and the motherboard need to support this technology.

 ```mermaid
 flowchart LR